-In the sixth year of my Ph.D. program (see About me), having completed my dissertation, I delivered a paper at the EASST (European Association for the STudy of Science and Technology) conference in Lausanne, Switzerland.
-My presentation was titled “The Right to Design: Computer Skills, Identity and the Imaginaries of High Schoolers,” and related to the association’s intention of considering society and environmental issues. when contemplating use of science and technologies.
+In the sixth year of my Ph.D. program (see About me), having completed my dissertation, I delivered a paper at the EASST (European Association for the Study of Science and Technology) conference in Lausanne, Switzerland.
+My presentation was titled “The Right to Design: Computer Skills, Identity and the Imaginaries of High Schoolers,” related to the association’s intention of considering impacts on society and the environment when contemplating use of science and technologies.

 My talk focused mainly on an EAST program in a large San Diego high school where I’d observed students gaining a sense of themselves as they were empowered to help heal the earth with advanced technologies, in projects such as saving a stream bed in their local area.

 The conference took place at the University of Lausanne, with Lake Geneva stretching out from the ancient town like a sea.
 I found it ironic that the university buildings imitated a factory, considering the topic.

 The last night of the conference, some of us rode by train to the city center to a dinner and amazing performance art in tents set up for the occasion.

 The day after, I hiked in Swiss vineyards with three Austrian scholars.